 Microsoft gives 30 days notification for a security update to apply.

 How to calculate SLA?

-Microsoft recommend various parameters to increase the SLA.
-But before that how to know what is SLA of my Azure services.
+Microsoft recommends various parameters to increase the SLA.
+But before that how to know what is SLA of my Azure services?

 Suppose you have a VM instance with SLA 99% and a Database with same SLA i.e. 99%